 From August 2011 to June 2012 teachers have developed integrated STEM lessons – science, technology, engineering and mathematics.
 These will result in a set of instructional videos to be disseminated and incorporated into the curriculum by the participating school systems in the next academic year.

-Several circumstances led to the collaboration with Lynchburg College, said Jill Granger, project director and professor of chemistry at Sweet Briar.
-The DOE’s video requirement was a hurdle, because Sweet Briar doesn’t have the infrastructure that Lynchburg College has at its media center.
+Several circumstances led to the collaboration with University of Lynchburg, said Jill Granger, project director and professor of chemistry at Sweet Briar.
+The DOE’s video requirement was a hurdle, because Sweet Briar doesn’t have the infrastructure that University of Lynchburg has at its media center.
 The schools also realized they were going after the same funding.

 “Collaboration allowed us to develop a more comprehensive grant proposal that capitalized on each college’s expertise,” said Paula Lichiello, assistant dean of graduate studies and project coordinator.